Hire in Slovakia

 - Termination with notice

-- pregnant employees or employees on maternity leave
+- pregnant or maternity leave

-- during voluntary military training/service
+- performing voluntary military training/service

 - pursuing public office